Putterman Legal

 Murder Charges in New Jersey: Frequently Asked Questions (FAQs)

 Yes, but it takes quite some time.
-In New Jersey, a person convicted of murder can seek parole only after serving at least 30 years if sentenced under the standard statute.
-However, if they were sentenced to life without parole, that means no release is possible.
+A person convicted of murder can seek parole only after serving at least 30 years if sentenced under the standard statute.
+However, if they were sentenced to life imprisonment without parole, that means no release is possible.

 They might be.
-In New Jersey, juveniles can face a “waiver” into adult court for murder charges.
+Juveniles can face a “waiver” into adult court for murder charges.
 If tried as adults, they face the same penalties as older defendants.
-New Jersey courts weigh age and circumstances before approving a waiver.
+Courts weigh age and the circumstances surrounding the case before approving a waiver.

 In New Jersey, killing a law enforcement officer, multiple victims, or committing murder while under a life sentence triggers life without parole.